 Because domestic violence allegations carry a mandatory arrest, most people appear before the judge while incarcerated, unless they can post bail before their arraignment.
 At the arraignment, it is a smart idea to plead not guilty.
 Doing so will protect your rights, your defenses, and your options available to you.
 The judge will then consider whether to release you or require you to post bail.
 Almost always, the judge will impose a no-contact order with the alleged victim while the case is pending.
 If alcohol or drugs are suspected to be at play, the judge may order you to take random UA’s while the case is pending.
 A skilled attorney will know how to plead your case to the judge.
-Hire an experienced attorney in Vancouver, WA with the experience to provide you with the best DV defense.
+Hire a domestic violence lawyer in Vancouver, WA with the experience to provide you with the best DV defense.

 Domestic Violence Charges

-Many people do not realize that even the most minor conduct can lead to police involvement.
-If you or someone you know is facing domestic violence allegations, it pays to have a lawyer with skill and experience on your side.
 Tom Carley has successfully defended hundreds of criminal charges including DUI’S, felony, violent assault charges and more.
 He can help you too.
 Our Vancouver law firm has experience in defending all domestic violence charges, ranging from the simple to the most violent, complex offenses, including: